Skip to content

 Book tickets for Carnegie Hall concerts here

-From the outside, Carnegie Hall isn’t particularly impressive, but from the inside it definitely is.
-You’ll see that the moment you walk into the hall, which you can do without a ticket.
-The building consists of 3 halls.
-The ‘main hall’ – nowadays the Isaac Stern Auditorium / Ronald O. Perelman Stage – can accommodate 2800 people, the Judy and Arthur Zankel Hall below can host 600 people and the Joan and Sandford I. Weill Recital Hall, 250 people.
-I haven’t tried them all, but these halls are said not to have any bad seats, only the legroom on the balcony is a bit small.
+I haven’t tried them all, but these halls are said not to have any bad seats; only the legroom on the balcony is a bit small.
 It must be said: Carnegie Hall’s acoustics are brilliant.
 This is a concert venue with style.
 Attending a Carnegie Hall concert is a marvellous experience, especially if you’re staying in New York for a little bit longer.

 Carnegie Hall in New York - Inside

-Carnegie Hall Midtown
+Famous Performers at Carnegie Hall

-Carnegie Hall is situated in Midtown, just below Central Park.
+Situated in Midtown, just below Central Park, Carnegie Hall is easily accessible.
 You’ll have lots of restaurants to choose from, making sure you won’t go hungry during the concert.
 I highly recommend Trattoria Dell’Arte.
 This Italian place is right across the music hall and fully understands what its customers want: a welcoming atmosphere and delicious food.
-Another favourite, perfectly complementing a visit to the concert hall, is the Russian Tea Room.
-Once you step inside, you feel like you’ve travelled back in time, bursting straight into the Roaring Twenties.

 How do I get to Carnegie Hall?